tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

     noun = parsedInput[1]
 ```

-Let's uncomment the call to `repl` and play our game!
+Let's uncomment the loop in `main` and play our game!

 ```
 ADV → main